owid/etl/apps/staging_sync/instructions.md

 2. Fill `Config` section and tick `Dry run` first to see what charts will be updated and hit `Sync charts`.
 3. Check the output, look for warnings that might indicate unexpected changes to charts in target server.
 4. Untick `Dry run` and hit `Sync charts` again to apply changes to target.
-5. New charts were created as drafts, make sure to **publish them in target**.
-6. Chart updates were added as chart revisions, you still have to manually approve them.
+5. Chart updates were added as chart revisions, you still have to manually approve them.

 # Notes